jjasghar/chef-book/part2/07-vagrant-provisioning-vs-local-chef-zero.md

 [~/vagrant/chef-book] % ls
 Vagrantfile cookbooks
 ```
 As you can see your `cookbooks` directory is there.

+*Note:* Normally I'd recommend using chef-zero for all local provisioning,
+but vagrant currently supports chef-solo, which is similar enough.
+One day someone will be nice and update this tutorial to use that provisioner.

 Next you'll need to open up the `Vagrantfile` and add the run_list to it so chef-solo can do it's magic.
 ```ruby
 # -*- mode: ruby -*-
 # vi: set ft=ruby :